A Generalized Approach to Power Analysis for Local Average Treatment Effects: Introducing a Generalized Approach to Power Analysis for the LATE

-As explained earlier, the effect size of interest in this paper ($\kappa$) is defined similarly to the way effect sizes are conventionally defined in ATE power analyses, with reference to the expected standard deviation of the outcome within treatment assignment groups.
+As explained earlier, the effect size of interest in this study ($\kappa$) is defined similarly to the way effect sizes are conventionally defined in ATE power analyses, with reference to the expected standard deviation of the outcome within treatment assignment groups.
 The difference, of course, is that full compliance is assumed in the ATE case, and hence treatment assignment is equivalent to treatment uptake.
 Nonetheless, the treatment assignment groups remain conceptually and practically useful reference groups in the LATE case for several reasons.

-First, the treatment assignment groups are the mathematically natural reference group, allowing standard ATE power analysis results to nest as a special case within the LATE power formula presented in this paper.
+First, the treatment assignment groups are a mathematically natural reference group, allowing standard ATE power analysis results to nest as a special case within the LATE power formula presented in this study.
 Consider that in the special case of full compliance ($\pi=1$), the LATE becomes the ATE.
-Further, given $\pi=1$, the LATE power bounds presented in this paper, as laid out in Proposition \ref{step8}, are simplified to a single value:
+Further, given $\pi=1$, the LATE power bounds presented in this study, as laid out in Proposition \ref{step8}, are simplified to a single value:

 Solving for the minimum detectable effect size and required sample size yields $\kappa = \frac{2M}{\sqrt{N}}$ and $N = \frac{4M^2}{\kappa^2}$, where again $M = \Phi^{-1}(1-\frac{\alpha}{2}) + \Phi^{-1}(1 - \beta)$.
 These results are identical to the conventional ATE power analysis results given asymptotic normality of the estimator and equal probability of assignment to treatment and control \citep{cohen1988, bloom2006}.